noseglasses/ergodox-layout/README.md

 characters and special characters and some more layers for other stuff.
 However, some of the other layers `(2 - ..)` are currently inactive.

 What's special about this keymap is the use of the thumb keys.
-I want to do as much work as possible with my thumbs and specially on the four large ErgoDox thumb keys as they are most convenient to reach.
+I intend to do as much work as possible with my thumbs and specially on the four large ErgoDox thumb keys as they are most convenient to reach.

 Therefore, I assign key combinations to them that trigger